ckeditor/strapi-plugin-ckeditor/README.md

 ## <a id="contributing"></a>🛠 Contributing

-This section covers the way how to configure your environment if you want to contribute to this package.
+This section covers configuring your environment if you want to contribute to this package.

 ### Setting up the environment

-In order to start making changes in the plugin you first need to install Strapi infrastructure on top of the plugin repository.
+To start making changes in the plugin, you must first install Strapi infrastructure on top of the plugin repository.

 ```
 npx create-strapi-app --quickstart strapi
 cd strapi
 ```

-By default Strapi does not create plugins folder so we need to create it.
+Strapi does not create a plugin folder by default, so we need to create it.

 ```
 mkdir -p src/plugins
 ```

-Now we should clone this repository so we can work on it.
+Now, we should clone this repository so we can work on it.

 ```
 git clone git@github.com:ckeditor/strapi-plugin-ckeditor.git src/plugins/strapi-plugin-ckeditor
 ```

-Let's add an entry inside `./package.json` file so, we won't need to use `yarn` inside plugin itself.
+Let's add an entry inside the `./package.json` file so we won't need to use `yarn` inside the plugin itself.

 ```
 "workspaces": ["./src/plugins/strapi-plugin-ckeditor"]